 Scorpions are perhaps one of the most well known weird foods in China.
-I’ve come across various edible bugs, grubs and spiders over the years, so while finding these on a market in Beijing wasn’t a huge surprise, I was intrigued as to how they got around the sting.
+I’ve come across various edible bugs, grubs and spiders over the years, so while finding these on a market in Beijing wasn’t a huge surprise, but I was intrigued as to how they got around the sting.

 The scorpions were barbecued on sticks, three per stick and served whole.
 I was expecting something like crab, but actually it was mainly just crunchy, with very little flesh.